LuckyLuke77/UniDataStructuresProject1/README.md

 &nbsp; Copies an array into ***heap*** and then turns it into a heap.

 **Parameters**<br>
-&nbsp; a the array that turns to a heap. <br>
+&nbsp; a The array that turns to a heap. <br>
-&nbsp; N the size of the heap. <br>
+&nbsp; N The size of the heap. <br>
-&nbsp; type the type of heap the program should turn the array into (can only take the values "heapMax" or "heapMin") .
+&nbsp; type The type of heap the program should turn the array into (can only take the values "heapMax" or "heapMin") .
 <br><br>

 ```c++